harness/helm-charts/src/prod/README.md

 ```
 $ helm ls -n <namespace>
 ```
-2. Retrieve configuration information for the installed release from the old-values.yaml file
+2. Retrieve configuration information for the installed release from the old-values.yaml file:
 ```
 $ helm get values my-release > old_values.yaml
 ```
 3. Modify the values of the old_values.yaml file as your configuration requires.

 4. Use the `helm upgrade` command to update the chart:

 Helm Upgrade
 ```
 $ helm upgrade my-release harness/harness-demo -n <namespace> -f old_values.yaml